r41nm4k3r/Create_Linux_VMs/README.md

 ## Requirements

-- Ansible 2.9 or higher
+- Ansible (tested on version 2.17.8 but may also work on previous versions )
 - `virt-install` and `cloud-init` installed on the host system.
-- A Linux hypervisor (e.g., KVM, libvirt) with the necessary virtual network setup (`virbr0`).
+- A Linux hypervisor (KVM, libvirt) with the necessary virtual network setup (`virbr0`).
 - Access to the internet for downloading cloud images (Debian, Ubuntu, Fedora, Arch).

 ---